 Face sat on one box, eyes closed, leaning heavily against the back of the building.
 Under the lights, he looked nearly as pale as...Amy swallowed, blinking back tears.
 Just hold on a little longer, she thought.
 She started to leave for the phone, then stopped and gingerly reached under Face's jacket and pulled his gun from its holster.
 Not knowing exactly what to do with it now, she reached up and laid it carefully high on top of another stack of boxes.

 One more glance at Face, and she stepped around the corner to the phone booths.

-The van came slowly around a curve, coming to an abrupt stop.
+Some ten minutes later, the van rolled slowly around a curve, coming to an abrupt stop.
 Up ahead, several police vehicles were parked, lights flashing.
 An ambulance was pulling into a tree-lined drive, toward one of the many brick-faced college buildings, with the usual flat roof and institutional windows.
 Hannibal looked questioningly at Amy as he pulled the van to the side and parked.
 She shrugged, shaking her head.

 "Well, something's obviously happened."
 He sighed.
 "I can throw a cap on, sunglasses, see what I can find out."

 "No, Hannibal.
 We're in enough trouble.
 I'll go."

 Amy swallowed.
 She wasn't, not really, but Hannibal couldn't just waltz up to the law, and she had to know.
 She had to.
 Nodding, she slowly got out of the car.